greenelab/RNAseq_titration_results/README.md

 1. Matched samples run on both microarray and RNA-seq were split into a training (2/3) and holdout set (1/3).
 2. RNA-seq samples were "titrated" into the training set, 10% at a time (0-100%), replacing their matched array samples, resulting in eleven training sets for each normalization method.
-3. Machine learning applications
+3. Machine learning applications:

   - _Supervised learning_:
-Three classifiers – LASSO, linear SVM, and Random Forest — were trained on each training set and tested on the microarray and RNA-seq holdout sets.
+We trained three classifiers – LASSO, linear SVM, and Random Forest — on each training set and tested them on the microarray and RNA-seq holdout sets.
-The models were trained to predict tumor subtype (5 classes), and the binary mutation status of _TP53_ and _PIK3CA_.
+The models were trained to predict tumor subtype (both cancer types have 5 subtypes) and the binary mutation status of _TP53_ and _PIK3CA_.

   - _Unsupervised learning_:
-Holdout sets were projected onto and back out of the training set space using Principal Components Analysis to obtain reconstructed holdout sets.
+We projected holdout sets onto and back out of the training set space using Principal Components Analysis to obtain reconstructed holdout sets.
-The trained subtype classifiers were used to predict on the reconstructed holdout sets.
+We then used the trained subtype classifiers to predict on the reconstructed holdout sets.
 [PLIER](https://github.com/wgmao/PLIER) (Pathway-Level Information ExtractoR) identified coordinated sets of genes in each cancer type.

 ### Differential Expression Pipeline